 It doesn’t always go as smoothly as the Kindle does, but for most of the time, you will have absolutely no reasons to complain about.
 As long as you’re OK with touchscreens.

 Although not as well known as the other names on this list, Boox is actually a really good brand when it comes to feature-packed ebook readers.
+It gets the rising star award from me (even though the brand has been around for a while in the ebook market)

-They actually had a really nice e-reader / tablet mixture that had no blue light and I initially wanted to include that on the list, but it appears that they’re no longer manufacturing it.
+They actually had a really nice e-reader / tablet mixture that had no light whatsoever and I initially wanted to include that on the list, but it appears that they’re no longer manufacturing it.

 We have already discussed this frontlit feature – and I will detail it before this article’s end – so I won’t insist on this.

 In terms of size, this ebook reader is pretty large – but not too large to become difficult to handle with one hand.
+However, it is extremely light and comfortable to hold.

 The display itself is really good, coming with some interesting and welcome features.